Optimal velocity fields for instantaneous magnetic field growth: Optimal velocity fields

 \subsection{Governing equations}

-Given a velocity field $\uu$, the solenoidal magnetic field $\Bvec$ evolves according to the induction equation \cite{Brandenburg1998, Glatzmaier1998, Willis2012, Yadav2016, Moffatt2019, Tobias2021}, given in dimensionless form by
+Given a velocity field $\uu$, the solenoidal magnetic field $\Bvec$ evolves according to the induction equation \cite{Brandenburg1998, Moffatt2019, Tobias2021}, given in dimensionless form by

-Above, the magnetic Reynolds number is $\Rm = UL/\eta$, where $U$ is a characteristic velocity, $L$ a characteristic length, and $\eta$ the magnetic diffusivity of the fluid.
-The dimensionless current is given by the curl of the magnetic field $\jvec = \grad \times \Bvec$.
+Above, the magnetic Reynolds number is $\Rm = UL/\eta$, where $\eta$ is the magnetic diffusivity of the fluid, $U$ is a characteristic velocity, and $L$ is a characteristic length scale, assumed to be the same for $\Bvec$ and $\uu$.
+In our nondimensionalization, we choose units in which the magnetic permeability $\mu_0$ is unity, so that the current is simply the curl of the magnetic field, $\jvec = \grad \times \Bvec$ \cite{brandenburg2005astrophysical}.